Woman experiencing discomfort during intimacy

 Painful intercourse

-Painful intercourse — known medically as dyspareunia — affects more women than you might think.
-The pain can be at the entrance, deep inside, occasional or recurring, mild or severe.
-Causes range from temporary tissue dryness to underlying medical conditions.
-Most cases respond to addressing the root cause, and many start with simple non-hormonal options.
+Pain during sex (what doctors call dyspareunia) is more common than most women realize.
+It can be sharp at the entrance, a deeper ache, occasional or constant.
+Causes range from temporary tissue dryness to underlying conditions.
+Most cases respond to treating the cause, and many start with simple non-hormonal options.

 How it presents